Board Governance for Payment Institutions and Electronic Money Institutions

 What this means for directors in practice

-For many boards, the implication is not that additional policies are required, but that board processes must evolve.
+For many Boards, the implication is not that additional policies are required, but that Board processes must become more evidence-based.

-Effective oversight now depends on how meetings are structured, what information is requested and how interaction with management and control functions is organised.
+Effective oversight now depends on how meetings are structured, what information is requested, how management is challenged and how interaction with Compliance, Risk, Internal Audit, Finance and ICT functions is organised.

 Board perspective